GuilhermeViterboGalvao/solrMongoDBDataImporter/readme.md

 * **findDeltaQuery**: MongoDB find query you want to execute on delta import.
 * **aggregationQuery**: MongoDB aggregation query of you want to execute on full import.
 * **aggregationDeltaQuery**: MongoDB aggregation query of you want to execute on delta import.
+* **aggregationDeltaImportQuery**: MongoDB aggregation query that will execute for each unique result of "aggregationDeltaQuery".
+* **findDeltaImportQuery**: MongoDB find query that will execute for each unique result of "findDeltaQuery".